Venmo: Consumer Financial Protection Bureau probe

 Venmo came under scrutiny from the Consumer Financial Protection Bureau in 2021 over the company's treatment of their customers owing money for transactions.
 PayPal, the company operating Venmo's platform, announced through a regulatory filing in February that it had received a civil investigative demand from the CFPB "related to Venmo's unauthorized funds transfers and collections processes, and related matters."
 Venmo has a history of using aggressive tactics to threaten debt-owing users, ranging from seizing the funds from the user's other PayPal accounts to sending debt collectors after users.
 Customer service emails showed the company notifying users it could involve a collection agency over debts from $3,000 to as low as $7 in 2019, in some instances even when the customer in question had been scammed.
 Such practices continued during the COVID-19 pandemic.

+Automated security flagging

+Customers have filed complaints regarding Venmo's automated security flagging system, which freezes or deletes accounts with little to no explanation.
+The company does not share its decision-making process for these restrictions, even with the affected users, and lacks an official appeals process.